-If any of these conditions changes, the student will no longer be considered full-time.
-The continuation fee for full-time students is the same as the continuation fee for parttime students.
+If any of these conditions change, the student will no longer be considered full-time.
+The continuation fee for full-time students is the same as the continuation fee for part-time students.

 MAdEd students maintain part-time status throughout the program.